Top Most Security Practices Entrepreneurs Are Adopting In 2023 & Beyond

 As per reports, most of the cyberattacks are caused by inside jobs.
 All the hackers and cybercriminals make it into your internal system with one breach; all your PCs and laptops could be exposed to risk.

 Embracing the idea of a zero-trust framework can close many of the gaps that could be leaving your team and its data at risk.
 In an article for CISO Mag, Vats Srivatsan, president, and chief operating officer of ColorTokens, explains the power of zero-trust policies.
 He writes, “By definition, they enable organizations to block out new threat vectors and unknown interactions instantly instead of allowing time for such interactions to happen.”

 Give users only the access they need or require.
 Unfortunately, many employees have more access than they require, and they can expose and take some sensitive information, which can damage the company’s security.
 Though this might seem like it would slow down productivity, you can recover efficiency by adopting zero-trust systems with AI and machine learning.

-This is one of the topmost security practices you must consider to train your workers as they don’t know much about cybersecurity.
+This is one of the best security practices you must consider to train your workers, as they don’t know much about cybersecurity.
 And when it comes to employees, they might have heard about ransomware attacks and data breaches that have made headlines across the globe.

-Rather than just telling your team members what to do, such as with two-factor authentication, train them on the “why” behind the implementation as well.
-Giving them a more thorough understanding of real-world cybersecurity threats that they encounter daily moves them over to your side of the table.
-As a result, they will start to think like owners; they will immediately react if they find something suspicious.
+Rather than just telling your team members what to do, such as with two-factor authentication, train them on the “why” behind the implementation.
+Giving them a more thorough understanding of real-world cybersecurity threats they encounter daily moves them over to your side of the table.
+As a result, they will start to think like owners and immediately react if they find something suspicious.